HasanK404/Final-AODB/README.md

 Languages, XML/JSON, and Web services.

 ## Installation/setup
-Step 1. unzip the entire file given in the drop box. step 2. unzip SQL_input data folder. step 3.
-Open workbench and create new schema called AODB. step 4.
-Import all SQL data into workbench. step 5.
-Open mySQL workbench, and edit connection, note down hostname, username, and remeber your password.
+Step 1. unzip the entire file given in the drop box. <br>
+step 2. unzip SQL_input data folder. <br>
+step 3.
+Open workbench and create new schema called AODB.<br>
+step 4.
+Import all SQL data into workbench.<br>
+step 5.
+Open mySQL workbench, and edit connection, note down hostname, username, and remeber your password.   <br>
 step 6.
-Go to the main unzipped folder, Unzip Data-Management-Finial-project, copy and paste all files from the folder into your Visual studio  workspace. step 7. step 8. step 9. step 10.
+Go to the main unzipped folder, Unzip Data-Management-Finial-project, copy and paste all files from the folder into your Visual studio  workspace.<br>
+step 7. <br>
+step 8.<br>
+step 9.<br>
+step 10.<br>
 ## Execution (HASAN)

 # Overall Design